mathiasverbeke0/Statistics_in_R/README.md

 |Emy | Female | 26|
 |Pisola | Female | 27|

-H0: The mean ranks of the groups are the same (i.e. there is no correlation between the rank and the sex).
+H0: The mean ranks of the groups are the same (i.e. there is no correlation between the rank and the sex).<br>
 H1: The mean ranks of the groups are not the same (i.e. there is a correlation between the rank and the sex).
 ### Implementation in R
 ```r